kubernetes-sigs/kueue/site/content/en/docs/tasks/run/deployment.md

    Make sure that namespaceSelector never matches the kueue namespace, otherwise the Kueue deployment won't be able to create Pods.

-3. Pods that belong to other API resources managed by Kueue are excluded from being queued by `pod` integration.
-   For example, pods managed by `batch/v1.Job` won't be managed by `pod` integration.

 4. Check [Administer cluster quotas](/docs/tasks/manage/administer_cluster_quotas) for details on the initial Kueue setup.

 ## Running a Deployment admitted by Kueue